Tirzepatide Weight Loss Side Effects: Complete Guide

 Injection site reaction ~7% Mild Any time Rotate injection sites

-Hair thinning ~5% Mild Months 2–4 Support nutrition and monitor for rapid weight loss
+Hair thinning ~5% Mild Months 2–4 Adequate protein; monitor for rapid weight loss

-Clinical tip: Slower dose escalation is one of the most practical ways to improve tolerability.
-Many early discontinuations in trials happened during the first few months, before the body had fully adapted.
+Slower dose escalation is one of the most practical ways to improve tolerability.
+Many early discontinuations in trials occurred during the first few months, before the body had fully adapted.
+If side effects are interfering with daily life, discuss a temporary dose hold or slower escalation schedule with your prescriber rather than stopping entirely.

-Related reading: Zepbound Side Effects and Dosage Chart: Safe Tirzepatide Use for Weight Loss.
+Related reading: Zepbound Side Effects and Dosage Chart: Safe Tirzepatide Use for Weight Loss — Advanced TRT Clinic.

 Serious but rare side effects